When I'm Done Dying (2020)

 Vassilis Kroustallis reviews the Turkish/German/US Istanbul drama, When I'm Done Dying by Nisan Dağ.

 Fehmi (a really persuasive Oktay Çubuk) is a talented 19-year-old rapper addicted to the cheap drug bonzai; he lives with his father, and shares a part-time job with his closeted gay brother; his failure to meet his job's duties is matched by his talent and willingness to be 'one of the boys'.
-He dreams of becoming big in a community of friends which adores Tupac and Nicki Minaj.
+He dreams of becoming big in a community of friends that adores Tupac and Nicki Minaj.
 He is both rebellious and religious, considerate and uncaring, easy-going and impossible.

 Fermi as the central character and his own fragility is the best thing in a film which still wants to investigate the story of a whole neighborhood, but its running time and central story makes it almost impossible; Da Poet's rap and Dhash and Aytug Tunal/Hayki lyrics make up for an edgy youth statement, while cinematography alternates between elevating marvelous Istanbul sunset viewed from a terrace and accompanying its subjects in less serene locations.

-When I'm done dying definitely wants to focus on a positive light on the power of music to tell things that the conservative environment either forbids or simply neglects.
+'When I'm done dying' definitely wants to cast the power of music in a positive light, telling things that the conservative environment either forbids or simply neglects.
 It does well by not focusing on being a famed career freak; its love story is engaging but not particular enough to hold the film in its shoulders.
-It's Fermi himself as a central power of indecision who makes the films and its surroundings take an energetic, and a rewarding turn.
+It's Fermi himself, as a central force of indecision, who gives the films and their surroundings an energetic and rewarding turn.

 CREDITS

-When I'm Done Dying (Bir Nefes Daha ,Turkey/ Germany/ USA, 2020)
+When I'm Done Dying (Bir Nefes Daha , Turkey/ Germany/ USA, 2020)

 Cast: Oktay Çubuk, Hayal Köseoğlu, Ushan Çakir | Producer:Muge Ozen, Jessica Caldwell, Jim Wareck, Yagmur Unal, Kanat Dogramaci, Dorothe Beinemeier | DoP:John Wakayama Carey | Editor:Kristen Swanbeck, Özcan Vardar